Patrick Cullinan

+Biography

-He was born in Pretoria into a significant diamond-mining family (his grandfather, Sir Thomas Cullinan, a diamond mine owner, gave his name to the Cullinan Diamond) and Patrick attended Charterhouse School and Magdalen College, University of Oxford in England (where he read Italian and Russian).
+Patrick Cullinan was born in Pretoria into a significant diamond-mining family (his grandfather, Sir Thomas Cullinan, a diamond mine owner, gave his name to the Cullinan Diamond).
+Patrick attended Charterhouse School and Magdalen College, University of Oxford in England (where he read Italian and Russian).

 After his studies, he returned to South Africa, where he worked as a sawmill owner and farmer in the Eastern Transvaal.
 With Lionel Abrahams, he founded the Bateleur Press in 1974, and the literary journal The Bloody Horse: Writings and the Arts in 1980.
-Through the journal (the title taken from a poem by Roy Campbell) Cullinan sought to re-establish the standing of poetry in South Africa.
-Influences included John Betjeman, W. B. Yeats, Eugenio Montale, Rimbaud, and Dante.
+Through the journal (the title taken from a poem by Roy Campbell), Cullinan sought to re-establish the standing of poetry in South Africa.
+His influences included John Betjeman, W. B. Yeats, Eugenio Montale, Rimbaud, and Dante.

 Collections

-Cullinan's poetry collections include The Horizon Forty Miles Away (1973), Today Is Not Different (1978), The White Hail in the Orchard (1984) and Selected Poems 1961 - 1991 (1992).
-The volume The White Hail in the Orchard contains what Cullinan called 'versions' by which he meant loose translations from the Italian poetry of Eugenio Montale.
+Cullinan's poetry collections include The Horizon Forty Miles Away (1973), Today Is Not Different (1978), The White Hail in the Orchard (1984) and Selected Poems 1961 – 1991 (1992).
+The volume The White Hail in the Orchard contains what Cullinan called "versions", by which he meant loose translations from the Italian poetry of Eugenio Montale.

 Cullinan's poetry, often (in his earlier works) permeated by the Transvaal landscape, is most often concerned with the personal rather than the political; with emotional and metaphysical themes, such as his poem "My Predawn Owl".
 Exemplified by this poem, his work is carefully crafted, often lyrical, and at one with the tradition of W. B. Yeats.
 His work draws from the cultural tradition inspired by major figures such as Dante and Eugenio Montale.
 While he was inspired and informed by such European tradition, Cullinan firmly identified himself as an African writer: I spent seven years, from the age of 14 to 21 in Europe (mainly, because I had no choice, in England), so I certainly ingested a great deal of European-ness.
 Therefore, when I came back to South Africa at the age of 21, I had a problem.
 Was I in fact a European, or an African?
 I remember sitting in a cottage in the Eastern Transvaal, on the Escarpment, thinking it through one night.
 When I woke up in the morning, I didn't have to think of it any longer: I was an African, and I always would be."

-In addition to volumes of his poetry, Cullinan also published a biography of Robert Jacob Gordon (a Dutch traveller and soldier): Robert Jacob Gordon 1743 - 1795: The Man and His Travels at the Cape (1992), a semi-autobiographical work of prose fiction: Matrix (2002), and most recently, a collection of the letters of Bessie Head: The Imaginative Trespasser (2005).
+In addition to volumes of his poetry, Cullinan also published a biography of Robert Jacob Gordon (a Dutch traveller and soldier): Robert Jacob Gordon 1743 – 1795: The Man and His Travels at the Cape (1992), a semi-autobiographical work of prose fiction: Matrix (2002) and, in 2005, a collection of the letters of Bessie Head: The Imaginative Trespasser.

 Just before his death, Cullinan published a significant new collection of his works spanning over thirty years, Escarpments.